Updated: Oct 16, 2022

-Condiments often contain MSG, including salad dressings, ketchup, barbeque sauces, soy sauces, mayonnaise, and more (18).
+Condiments often contain MSG, including salad dressings, ketchup, barbeque sauces, soy sauces, and mayonnaise (18).
 These condiments are often loaded with additives and MSG, so it's always best to look for organic or make your condiments when possible.

-For a homemade, plant-based salad dressing, try my Ranch Salad Dressing recipe here, and be sure to use MSG-free mayonnaise.
+For a homemade, plant-based salad dressing, try my Zesty-Creamy Ranch Dressing Recipe, and be sure to use MSG-free mayonnaise.

 Instant noodles commonly contain MSG.
 Most of us have had Ramen Noodles at some point in our lives but have you ever looked at the sodium content?
 Their chicken flavor has 830 mg of sodium per serving, partially thanks to the monosodium glutamate (19).